 Thank you for your interest in a farm apprenticeship at Hawthorne Valley Farm.
-We are currently accepting applications for both whole farm and vegetable apprenticeships for 2020.
+Our 2020 apprenticeship positions are currently full.

 All Hawthorne Valley Farm apprentices experience farming through hands-on learning, balancing the demands of being production farm withe our goal of equipping our apprentices with the skills that they will need to succeed in starting or managing their own farm enterprises in the future.
 In addition, we have built into our apprenticeship program a number of supplemental experiences that explore the more theoretical and observational aspects of farming that are equally important to a farmer’s development.